TrashPandaCode/reports/ia-final/contributions/leo.typ

   For programming-related work carried out prior to the start of formal time logging, I utilized a Git-based time estimation algorithm, as detailed in @jonathan_est_tracked_efforts.

+  In total I tracked a total of approximately 98.24 hours spent coding throughout the project.
+This figure does not include additional time spent on design work in Figma, documentation and research in Typst, code review activities, and assisting team members with their tasks.
+The Git-based time estimation algorithm aligned well with my actual coding effort, providing a reliable measure for the programming-specific portions of my contributions.

   === Project Planning<leo_plan_phase>

   === Concept and Design<leo_des_phase>